contao/docs/docs/dev/documentation/managed-edition/manager-plugin.md

 ## The `DependentPluginInterface`

-If your Composer package (aka "bundle") depends on one or more other Composer packages to be loaded first, so it can override certain parts of them, you can ensure that the `ManagerPlugin`s of these packages are loaded first by implementing the `DependentPluginInterface`:
+If your Composer package (aka "bundle") depends on one or more other Composer packages to be loaded first, so it can override certain parts of them, you can ensure that the `Manager Plugin`s of these packages are loaded first by implementing the `DependentPluginInterface`:

 ```php